 5. Use a Cash Back Credit Card

 For zero-effort ways to save money, nothing really beats cash-back credit cards.
 The reality is that you should have a cash back credit card in your wallet if you can responsibly use a credit card.
-With a cash back credit card, you usually earn between 1% to 2% cash back on everyday spending.
+You usually earn between 1% to 2% cash back on everyday spending with a cash back credit card.
 The cash back you earn is redeemable for future statement payments or free gift cards, so you can use your cash back earnings to save on upcoming purchases.
 Earning 1% to 2% might sound inconsequential, but if you spend $10,000 per year on that card, that’s up to $200 in free money!

 Plus, many credit cards offer introductory bonuses, like bonus cash for spending a certain amount within your first three months.
 Some cards also have rotating cash back rates of 5% or higher on categories like fuel, travel, and dining, so there’s plenty of money on the table.

 Again, the only requirement here is to pay off your balance on time to avoid paying interest.
 Cash back credit cards are one of the best ways to save money, but only if you use them responsibly.

 6. Try a No-Spend Challenge